ChrisRfr/IceDesign/README.md

  - Update properties with multiple selections or group
  - Cut, Copy, Paste and Clone.
 Can be done between different levels
  - Group, UnGroup Gadget
- - Align to Left, Right, Bottom, Top.
+ - Align to Left, Right, Bottom, Top
  - Resize with Same Width, Height
  - Equal Space Horizontal, Vertical
  - Left Doucle Click or use the toolbar button to Open a Container (Container, Panel and ScrollArea).
 Up to 9 levels
  - Select directly a Child Gadget from a Container with Left Triple Click
  - Right Doucle Click or use the toolbar button to Close a Container and go back to the previous level